Advocacy & Support

 - Support and assistance to friends and family.

-- Accompaniment to medical facilities, law enforcement, court proceedings, and the university's Title IX investigations and conduct hearings.
+- Accompaniment to law enforcement, court proceedings, and the university's Title IX investigations and conduct hearings.

 - Information about the criminal, university (Title IX), and civil options for reporting and adjudicating a crime.